nequalszero/RailsReactTemplate/README.md

 6. Run `webpack --w` and `rails s` to start server and listen for changes.
 7. Open application at `localhost:3000`

+## Notes for testing
+Run tests with `bundle exec rspec`.
+There is currently some error that occurs when running all the tests together, that seems be caused by the `DatabaseCleaner.clean` command in each spec file.
+Running the test suites individually allows them all to pass.
+This may be due to an incorrect setup on my part...

 ## Project Setup Checklist
 Here's a Rails/React/Redux setup checklist.